eclipse-edc/Connector/README.md

 # Setup Azure resources

+*NB: This section is currently out-of-date and will be revised shortly*

 A working connector instance will use several resources on Azure, all of which can be easily deployed using a so-called "genesis script" located at `./scripts/genesis.sh`.
 Most Azure resources are grouped together in so-called "resource groups" which makes management quite easy.
 The Genesis Script will take care of provisioning the most essential